 |Canadian jazz songstress.
 Sophisticated and Eclectic.

 CBC Rising Star Winner

-Jaclyn's music has led her on various tours and performances in cities worldwide that include Moscow, Puerto Vallarta, Antwerp, Luxembourg, Portland, Montreal, New York and Toronto.
-She has the pleasure of studying with some of the world’s best jazz singers which include American vocal legends Nancy King, Sheila Jordan, Jay Clayton and Vancouver's very own Jennifer Scott.
+In 2009 Jaclyn was honored to be the recipient of a CBC Galaxie Rising Star Award from her very first performance at a jazz festival, the Vancouver International Jazz Festival and has been setting good stride since then.
+She has toured throughout Europe, Canada and the United States in some of the most recognized jazz clubs, festivals and cities with shows at Yoshi’s San Francisco, Birdland Jazz Club, Rataplan in Belgium, L′Inoui in Luxembourg, Yardbird Suite, Cory Weeds’ Cellar Jazz Club, The Rex Jazz Club, Hermann’s Jazz Club, Vernon Jazz Club, Beat Niq Jazz Club, and Uptown Kitchener-Waterloo Jazz Festival.
+She has had the pleasure of studying with some of the world’s best jazz singers which include American vocal luminaries Nancy King, Jay Clayton and Sheila Jordan.
 Jaclyn started her career at the age of 10 performing in musicals as a triple threat performer, being equally talented as a dancer, singer and actress.
-She had a successful professional career of 15 years performing musicals worldwide, and her former training as an award winning tap dancer and classically trained opera singer gave her the undeniable skills and stage presence that she brings to her current music career.
+She had a successful professional career of 15 years performing musicals worldwide.
+Her former training as an award winning tap dancer and classically trained opera singer gave her the undeniable skills and stage presence that she brings to her current music career as a jazz vocalist.

-"An album that is so rich with dimension you need a pair of 3D glasses to listen to it." - !Earshot Magazine
+"An album that is so rich with dimension you need a pair of 3D glasses to listen to it."